AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Create the first simple product using cURL

 ### Adjust environment IDs and product details
+Create the first simple product by using the API to send the following POST request using cURL.

+Before submitting the request, update the example with values for your environment.
-- Change `"attribute_set_id": 10,` and replace 10 with the attribute set ID in your environment.
+- Change `"attribute-set": 10` to replace `10` with the attribute set ID from your environment.
-- Change `"value": "13"` and replace 13 with the value in your environment.
+- Change `"value": "13"` to replace `13` with the value from your environment.

-The following uses the POST method

 ```bash
 curl --location '{{your.url.here}}/rest/default/V1/products' \